 - One gymnasium

-- Three blocks of student’s hostels (27 rooms each) and a medical center
+- Three blocks of student hostels (27 rooms each) and a medical center

 When you join Kwara State Football Academy:

-- You will have the opportunity of playing in different local and international competitions in Nigeria and abroad.
+- You will play in different local and international competitions in Nigeria and abroad.

 - You will play in front of international football representatives from around the world.